Attacks on Shi'ites create pivotal moment for Saudi state

 “People want to be like Abduljalil (his cousin).
 They are hoping to die to save the people,” said Mustafa al-Shawaf, 25.

-To some Saudi Sunnis, reports of Shi‘ites mobilising to protect their communities, even though they are not armed and have cooperated with police, have been seen as a threat.
+To some Saudi Sunnis, reports of Shi‘ites mobilizing to protect their communities, even though they are not armed and have cooperated with police, have been seen as a threat.

 It showed the fine line that the authorities must walk between assuaging local fears of insecurity in the face of militant attacks and anger among some Sunnis at what they see as preferential treatment of a minority they despise.